-STUDENT MEDIA outlets for the home and visiting schools will be issued credentials in accordance with the policy or their format (newspaper, website, radio, television).
+STUDENT MEDIA outlets for the home and visiting schools will be issued credentials in accordance with the policy for their format (newspaper, website, radio, television).
 To be considered student media, the outlet must be sanctioned as such by the university, have full-time university staff overseeing the training of staff or be governed by a university-appointed board, and receive some portion of its funding from student fees.

 PHOTO WIRE SERVICES that distribute nationally and retain all rights for sale and usage of any image taken at the event will be issued one (1) season field pass with an option for a second on a game-by-game, space-available basis.
 Any wire service that sells/shares its images for non-editorial uses must provide the University of South Carolina Athletics Media Relations department with a statement indicating how it ensures that non-editorial clients use its images within NCAA regulations.

 All other credential requests, including weekly newspapers, magazines, specialty publications, etc. will be considered on a game-by-game and case-by-case basis at the discretion of Steve Fink, Assistant AD/Media Relations.
-All credential policies are subject to change and final approval of all credentials is at the discretion of the Assistant AD/Media Relations.
+All credential policies are subject to change, and final approval of all credentials is at the discretion of the Assistant AD/Media Relations.

 Non-affiliated bloggers and freelance photographers will not be credentialed.
-Only working photographers/videographers with professional-grade cameras will be allowed on the field.

 Media outlets that cover the visiting school will be considered following consultation with that school's athletics media relations department.

 The University of South Carolina adheres to the NCAA and SEC guidelines regarding media representatives on the sidelines: